withastro/roadmap/active-rfcs/0000-relative-url-scheme.md

 <img srcset="local:kitten.avif 1x, local:kitten@2x.avif" alt="Kitten" />
 ```

-That example could be transformed into or handled as tho it were written like this:
+That example would be handled as tho it were written like this:

 ```astro
 <img srcset=`${import('./kitten.avif?url')} 1x, ${import('./kitten@2x.avif?url')}` alt="Kitten" />